 - Q: Do Puerto Ricans support the islands’ current political status?

 A: No. Puerto Ricans first voted directly on the question in a plebiscite in November, 2012.
 A majority voted against the current status.
 A “Commonwealth” proposal won a majority in the 1967 and 1993 plebiscite votes, but in each election, the “Commonwealth” label proposed a different governing arrangement than the present.
-The 1967 and 1993 definitions were also different from eachother.
+The 1967 and 1993 definitions were also different from each other.
+In 2017, 97% of votes in the last plebiscite were for statehood.

 - Q: Why is Puerto Rico not a State?